ono-midori/ono-midori.github.io/techs/libevent.md

 struct event_base *evconnlistener_get_base(struct evconnlistener *lev);
 ```

-These functions return a listener’s associated socket and event_base respectively.
+These functions return a listener's associated socket and event_base respectively.

 ### Detecting errors

 You can set an error callback that gets informed whenever an accept() call fails on the listener.
-This can be important to do if you’re facing an error condition that would lock the process unless you addressed it.
+This can be important to do if you're facing an error condition that would lock the process unless you addressed it.

 ```c++
 typedef void (*evconnlistener_errorcb)(struct evconnlistener *lis, void *ptr);